 You’ll see how this magical island topped by a gravity-defying medieval monastery, counts among France’s most stunning sights.

 If architectural masterpieces ring true for you, then this is one of the best places to visit in France.
-Back in the day, William the Conqueror, then Richard the Lionheart built castles, churches, abbeys, and other notable architectural works, which would make Normandy one of the richest provinces in the kingdom.
+Back in the day, William the Conqueror (then Richard the Lionheart) built castles, churches, abbeys, and other notable architectural works, which would make Normandy one of the richest provinces in the kingdom.
+In fact, France is known for its abundance of castles, so be sure to visit a few while touring.